 A summary of the outcome of the subgrantee’s reported performance under the Performance Measurement Policy Notice.

 Audits.
 Subgrantee shall comply with all applicable audit requirements in the Applicable Regulations and Title 2 of the Code of Federal Regulations.
 If Subgrantee is not subject to Subpart F of 2 CFR Part 200 and expends $1,000,000 or more in grant funds during their fiscal year, Subgrantee must submit to the Grants Officer either: (i) a financial related audit of each DOC grant or subgrant in accordance with Generally Accepted Government Auditing Standards; or (ii) a program-specific audit for each grant or subgrant in accordance with the requirements contained in 2 CFR § 200.507.
 Subgrantee acknowledges that the ASBO, NTIA, the Department of Commerce Office of Inspector General, and any other authorized federal agency may conduct an audit of the use of the Grant Funds at any time, and Subgrantee shall fully cooperate with any such audit(s).
-Subgrantee shall promptly submit to the ASBO a copy of any final audit report of any audit performed on Subgrantee’s records that relates to or affects this Grant, Agreement or the Work, whether the audit is conducted by the Subgrantee or a third party.
+Subgrantee shall promptly submit to the ASBO a copy of any final audit report of any audit performed on Subgrantee’s records that relates to or affects this Grant, Agreement or the Project, whether the audit is conducted by the Subgrantee or a third party.

 Protected and Proprietary Information.
 Subgrantee shall support BEAD Grant Program reviews and evaluations by submitting required financial and performance information and data in an accurate and timely manner, and by cooperation with the Department of Commerce and external program evaluators.
 If a submission contains information or data Subgrantee deems to be confidential commercial information, law enforcement sensitive or otherwise important to national security interests, or that otherwise should not be publicly disclosed, Subgrantee shall identify, bracket and mark such information or data appropriately.
 In accordance with 2 CFR 200.303(e), Subgrantee shall take reasonable measures to safeguard protected personally identifiable information and other confidential or sensitive personal or business information created or obtained in connection with a Department of Commerce financial assistance award.